fmaussion/global_glacier_volume_paper/README.md

 # Global glacier volume figures & tables

-Code & Data for *Hock R., Maussion, R., Marzeion, B. and Nowicki, S., 2022: What is the global glacier ice volume outside the ice sheets?, Journal of Glaciology, accepted.*
+Code & Data for *Hock R., Maussion, F., Marzeion, B. and Nowicki, S., 2022: What is the global glacier ice volume outside the ice sheets?, Journal of Glaciology, accepted.*

 ## Licence